jucie/basic/README.md

 https://www.atariarchives.org/basicgames

+Please keep in mind that those programs are extremely simple if compared to today standards.
+They were written to be used with TTY terminals.

+To clone and generate the compiler:

+go get -u github.com/jucie/basic

 You can download the entire set of games as a tarball or a ZIP archive:

 http://vintage-basic.net/downloads/bcg.tar.gz

 http://vintage-basic.net/downloads/bcg.zip

-Please keep in mind that those programs are extremely simple if compared to today standards.
-They were written to be used with TTY terminals.

-By default this BASIC compiler reads from standard input and writes to standard output.
-That behaviour may be modified by specifying paths for input and output files, like this:

-basic -in civilwar.bas -out civilwar.c

-For generating the final executable you may use your C compiler of choice.
-Any compiler supporting C89 or later will do.
+To generate the C code for a game run the BASIC compiler like that:

+basic game.bas game.c

-Be sure to have the basiclib files from "lib" available in the same folder as the main source file.
+The lib folder has some support files to be compiled with the generated C code.
+Be sure to have then in the folder as the game C file.
-Then, invoke the C compiler like that:
+Then use youc C compiler of choice to generate the executable binary:

-gcc civilwar.c basiclib.c
+gcc game.c basiclib.c

-The generated code has been tested on half a dozen distinct C compilers and works fine.
+The programs have been tested on half a dozen distinct C compilers in both Windows and Linux.

 I would like to thank: